How to Use Claude AI for Beginners in 2026 (Free Guide)

 How to Get Good Results from Claude AI Right Away

-Claude AI chat showing a detailed, structured response to a specific beginner prompt in 2026
+Claude AI chat showing a detailed, structured response to a specific beginner prompt

 A specific prompt and a vague one can produce very different output from the same model.